Dynamic Model Routing and Cascading for Efficient LLM Inference: A Survey: Introduction

 \subsection{Conceptual Design Space for LLM Routing}

 The paradigms we cover in this survey (cf. Section \ref{sec:scope}) provide a useful foundation for organizing and understanding the literature.
 In practice, real-world systems draw on more than one of these paradigms simultaneously.
 To complement the paradigm-based organization, routing approaches can be categorized into broader dimensions.
+Table~\ref{tab:framework} maps representative methods to these dimensions.

 \paragraph{When the routing decision is made.} Routing systems can rely on either pre-generation or post-generation decisions, or they can adopt a multi-stage process.
 Pre-generation routing selects a model before generating any output, relying entirely on properties of the incoming query, while post-generation routing systems make their decision after an initial response has been produced, using output quality or confidence as the primary signal.
-Instead of making a one-time decision, some approaches embed routing within a continuous multi-stage process, revisiting model selection as generation progresses.
+Instead of making a one-time decision, some approaches embed routing within a sequential multi-stage process, escalating across models based on response quality.
+Multi-stage systems are not mutually exclusive with pre- or post-generation routing; they typically combine both within a sequential escalation structure.

 \paragraph{What information the routing mechanism uses.} Routing systems differ substantially in the richness of their input signals.
 The simplest approaches operate on the query alone, using lexical or semantic features to characterize the request.
 More informed systems additionally incorporate metadata about available models to guide selection, such as cost, latency, or domain specialization.
 Post-generation approaches further extend this by incorporating response-level signals, such as confidence scores, token probabilities, or verifier outputs.
 Some systems also accumulate external feedback over time, adapting their routing behaviour based on user interactions or downstream task performance.